esimonds/PhenoSOM/README.md

 ## Q: How do I install PhenoSOM?
-PhenoSOM is a series of R scripts -- it is not an R package.
-However, some R packages are required for PhenoSOM to work.
+PhenoSOM is a set of R scripts -- it is not an R package that requires installation.
+You need to copy the scripts to a folder containing your data (FCS files) and the required configuration files (CSV and TXT files).
+However, several R packages are required for PhenoSOM to work.
 Visit the [Installing PhenoSOM](https://github.com/esimonds/PhenoSOM/wiki/Installing-PhenoSOM) for details on how to install those.

 ## Q. How do I configure and run PhenoSOM on my own data?